leothewolf/iko/README.md

 - -vnew : this command when used in private fetches new captcha
-		<p>P.S.: Users only have three(3) trials to get verified and requesting a new captcha uses one of those trials</p>
+		<p>P.S.
+Users only have three(3) trials to get verified and requesting a new captcha uses one of those trials</p>